dilyn-corner/KISS-kde/README.md

 if any.
 Just make sure you've uninstalled `qt5` and friends.

+_NOTE_: I have taken the liberty of uploading a KISS package for `qt5`, `qt5-webengine`, and `qt5-declarative`.
+Assuming your system is roughly similar to mine, and you've installed all of their dependencies, you can simply install these xz archives instead of wasting ten hours building them.
+Trust me.

 To get a 'minimal' KDE (it's over a hundred packages), simply install `plasma-desktop`.
 How convenient!
 Here's how you do it: